rvaz55/CarTutorial_Csharp/CarClassLibrary/ReadMe_Notes.txt

 helpful Git commands:
 command                         (Definition)
 git init                        ()
-git branch      (To see local branches, run this command) git branch -r   (To see remote branches, run this command) git branch -a   (To see all local and remote branches, run this command) git rm -r git   ('rm' command removes folder ; '-r' command removed nested files under the folder named 'git')
+git branch                      (To see local branches, run this command) git branch -r                   (To see remote branches, run this command) git branch -a                   (To see all local and remote branches, run this command) git checkout -b /feature123     ('checkout -b' tells the repo to switch to a new branch named '/feature123' ) git rm -r git                   ('rm' command removes folder ; '-r' command removed nested files under the folder named 'git') git ls-files                    ('ls-files' command list all files in the current directory)